 - B.7.
 The Asda superstore immediately to the north of the Crown Hotel was built on the old Greene King brewery site which closed in October 1997.
-The brewery had originally been owned by Wells and Winch (as was the Crown Hotel) and had been on the site since the 17th Century.
+The brewery had previously been owned by Wells and Winch (as was the Crown Hotel) and had been on the site since the 17th Century.
 It is very likely that some of the brewery workers walked to work through the Crown Hotel yard.
 Whilst it is conceivable that the brewery may have given permission for the workers to walk this route, given the more general use by the public it is probably more likely that the brewery assumed that its workers used the route in the same manner as the other inhabitants of the town.
 This assumption accords with the judgment of McMahon J.in Walsh & Cassidy v Sligo County Council [2010] IEHC 437, [2009 No 262P] who found that whilst the users of a way may be known to the owner of the land - and even employed by them or have limited permission to use a route, the use of the route outside this limited consent would constitute "non-precarious" user and thus be "as of right". - B.8.
 The legislative tests for the Council being able to deem under Section 31 of the 1980 Act that a public right of way subsists are described above.
-The case of Mayhew v Secretary of State for the Environment [1992] QBD set out that issues of suitability or desirability and by analogy: disruptive effects, proximity to alternative routes and need for the route cannot be considered in establishing what rights, if any, exist when determining whether to make a definitive map modification order. - B.9.
-The use of the claimed route by four cyclists: one fortnightly for the full 20 years, one weekly for the full 20 years, one weekly for the first 10 years of the relevant period and the other occasionally for six years during the middle of the relevant period (see Appendix D).
-The case of Whitworth v Secretary of State for Environment, Food and Rural Affairs 2010] EWHC QBD 738 (Admin) concerned limited levels of public user.
-In that case Langstaff J. said
+The case of Mayhew v Secretary of State for the Environment [1992] QBD set out that issues of suitability or desirability and by analogy: disruptive effects, proximity to alternative routes and need for the route cannot be considered in establishing what rights, if any, exist when determining whether to make a definitive map modification order.
+Consequently the Committee must disregard any perceived or alleged effect that a public right of way could or may have on the proposed development of the Crown Hotel when coming to its decision. - B.9.
+The Council's 24 June 2015 Development Management Committee resolved that the evidence used by the Senior Definitive Map Officer in coming to his recommendation should be independently appraised by Counsel.
+Counsel was instructed to take a view as to whether the Council should make an order based upon the evidence before it.
+Counsel concluded that: - "...It is my view that the evidence submitted in connection with the Application, considered together with the results of enquires / investigations undertaken by Council officers, is such as to trigger the statutory obligation imposed by section 53(2) and section 53(3)(c)(i) of the 1981 Act.
+Specifically, I consider that the evidence demonstrates that a right of way which is not shown on the Definitive Map is reasonably alleged to subsist over the Crown Hotel yard, and that as such the Council is obliged to make a Modification Order in respect of the Definitive Map to provide its amendment.
+I consider that right of way in question is a footpath..."